-You can either add puréed sweet potatoes to the usual cheese for a slightly lighter and more nutritionally dense dip (pictured above), or you can make a vegan version with sweet poatoes and zero dairy (in which case, you don’t get quite that same oozy texture).
+You can either add puréed sweet potatoes to the usual cheese for a slightly lighter and more nutritionally dense dip (pictured above), or you can make a vegan version with sweet potatoes and zero dairy (in which case, you don’t get quite that same oozy texture).
 You can also make vegan queso with regular potatoes, plus “nooch” (cheesy-tasting nutritional yeast) and non-dairy milk.

 5. Choose cashews.

 Cashew nuts commonly replace cream cheese in vegan cheesecakes, and it turns out they can also make a killer vegan queso.
 It’s just a matter of soaking them until soft, then blending them really well with a few other ingredients, including jalapeños, nutritional yeast (there’s a good reason it’s in so many “cheesy” vegan dishes), and spices.
 Creamy, cheesy-tasting, and a lovely yellow-gold, this one’s a clear winner.
-Get the recipe.
+Get the Roasted Jalapeño Vegan Queso recipe.
 (Or you can do cashew queso blanco if you prefer.)

 6. Add veggies to the dip itself.